torson/knock-port/README.extended.md

 Of course if there's a rouge actor on your network (public WiFi ;) ), then Knock-Port is of no benefit in protecting your service(s) since the actor has the same access as you - the same public IP.

 Knock-Port needs permission to modify kernel-level firewall settings.
-It can be run as root user, or as a regular user with sudo permissions using the `--run-with-sudo` flag.
+It can be run as root user, or as a regular user with sudo permissions using the `--use-sudo` flag.

 It supports iptables, nftables and VyOS specific nftables.